exonum/exonum-java-binding/README.md

 ## Projects
 The following projects are available:
  - [Exonum Java Binding](exonum-java-binding).
 It is a framework for building blockchain applications in Java which provides Exonum services runtime environment.
  - [Light Client](exonum-light-client).
 It is a library for interaction with Exonum blockchain from external Java applications.

-## Java version
-Java 8 or newer is required for building and using Exonum Java projects.

 ## Links
 For more information see the relevant documentation on the tool: